PrismLauncher/Themes/themes/Jvne/README.md

 Jvne
 ---
-BD style theme for Prism Launcher
+Theme for Prism Launcher to fit that Sewerslvt aesthetic

 ## Preview
 ![Jvne Preview](preview.png)